solana-labs/solana-web3.js/packages/rpc-spec/README.md

 Creates a JavaScript proxy that converts _any_ function call called on it to a `RpcApiRequestPlan` by:

--   setting `methodName` to the name of the function called, optionally transformed by `config.requestTransformer`.
--   setting `params` to the arguments supplied to that function, optionally transformed by `config.requestTransformer`.
+-   setting `payload` to a JSON RPC v2 payload object with the requested `methodName` and `params` properties, optionally transformed by `config.requestTransformer`.
 -   setting `responseTransformer` to `config.responseTransformer`, if provided.

 ```ts